craigsapp/humlib/doc/class/index.md

 The figure on the right shows the relationship between the classes, and a short description of each class is given below:

-Here are the main classes defined in the minHumdrum library:
+Here are the main classes defined in the humlib library:

 <img width="35%" style="display:float; float:right;" src="/images/class-organization.svg">
 {% include class/classsummary.html %}